-- It is carried out between staff, with no hierarchical relationship. - It is a collective dynamic in which conducts contrary to fundamental human rights are deployed in an employment relationship. - In this situation, the harassed individual or group becomes the scapegoat, bearing the responsibility for situations of suffering at work or organisational malfunctions.
+- It is carried out between staff, with no hierarchical relationship. - It is a collective dynamic in which conducts contrary to fundamental human rights are deployed in an employment relationship. - In this situation, the harassed individual or group becomes the scapegoat.
+They will then bear the responsibility for situations of suffering at work or organisational malfunctions.